-If you need assistance with registration and voting, contact your county auditor or elections department.
+If you need assistance with registration and voting, contact the King County Records and Elections Division at 296-8683.

 Special services

 The Office of the Secretary of State provides a toll-free voter information service to residents within the state of Washington.
 This service will be operated Monday through Friday from 9:00 a.m. to 8:00 p.m., beginning October 16, and continuing through the day of the election, November 7.
 In many instances, assistance can be provided to those who have difficulty reading this pamphlet because their primary language is not English.